Notoreas perornata

 Notoreas perornata is a species of moth in the family Geometridae.
-It is endemic to New Zealand.
+It is endemic to New Zealand and is found in the North Island from Northland to Westland as well as in the South Island on the coast of Marlborough.

 Taxonomy

 This species was first described in 1863 by Francis Walker using material collected in either Hawkes Bay or Taupo by William Colenso and named Fidonia perornata.
 In 1884 Meyrick placed this species within the genus Pasithea.
 In 1886 Meyrick renamed the genus to which he had previously assigned this species and placed it within the genus Notoreas.
 George Hudson discussed and illustrated this species both in his 1898 book New Zealand Moths and Butterflies (Macro-lepidoptera) using the name Notoreas perornata and again in his 1928 book The Butterflies and Moths of New Zealand.
 In the later case Hudson followed Louis Beethoven Prout and used the name Lythria perornata.
 John S. Dugdale regarded the 1898 illustrations as not a good match but approved of the illustration done by Hudson in 1928.
 The genus Notoreas was reviewed in 1986 by R. C. Craw and the placement of this species within it was confirmed.

 In 2010 Brian Patrick, Robert Hoare and Birgit Rhode studied this species and others in its complex and discussed the taxonomy of the species.
 However species within the genus Notoreas are currently regarded as being in need of revision and in particular this species is regarded as needing more taxonomic work.
 The holotype specimen is held at the Natural History Museum, London.